shakes76/PatternAnalysis-2024/recognition/StyleGAN_VBV/README.md

 ### Discriminator

-The Discriminator evaluates the authenticity of images (real vs. fake).
-It employs a similar progressive growth architecture, enabling it to discern finer details as resolution increases.
+The Discriminator evaluates the authenticity of both real and generated images.
+It uses a series of convolutional blocks to progressively process the input images, employing techniques like minibatch standard deviation to capture variations across batches.
+The Discriminator also utilizes a fade-in technique to effectively combine outputs at different resolutions, helping it distinguish between real and synthetic images more accurately.
 Key components include:

 - **Convolutional Blocks**: Consists of weighted sum convolutional layers and leaky ReLU activations, progressively processing the input images.